cnewman402/myHAsetup/README.md

 Now would be a good time to create another checkpoint on your VM.
 Go to Hyper-V right click the VM and create one.

+### Adding Emby

+Lets add Emby to the install.
+In the above list there was a upcoming media card addon.
+We will use this to show what new movies Emby has added lately.
+I personally use Radarr, etc to auto download media so you never know what latest popular movie will add itself to the server.